flatironinstitute/nemos/docs/developers_notes/04-noise_model.md

 - **negative_log_likelihood**: Computes the negative-log likelihood of the model up to a normalization constant.
 This method is usually part of the objective function used to learn GLM parameters.

 - **emission_probability**: Returns the random emission probability function.
-This typically invokes `jax.random` emission probability, provided some sufficient statistics.
+This typically invokes `jax.random` emission probability, provided some sufficient statistics[^1].
 For distributions in the exponential family, the sufficient statistics are the canonical parameter and the scale.
 In GLMs, the canonical parameter is entirely specified by the model's weights, while the scale is either fixed (i.e., Poisson) or needs to be estimated (i.e., Gamma).

 - **residual_deviance**: Computes the residual deviance based on the model's estimated rates and observations.